 Golf carts make it simple to get from point A to point B quickly and easily.
-They’re also very easy to maintain compared to other forms of transportation, which is a big reason why they’ve become just as popular off the golf course as they are on it.
+They’re also straightforward to maintain compared to other forms of transportation, which is a big reason why they’ve become just as popular off the golf course as they are on it.

 There is some minor golf cart maintenance you’ll need to do once you add golf carts to your property, though.
 The maintenance will keep your golf carts up and running for a long time and will prevent you from having to do any major repairs.

-Here are 9 golf cart maintenance tips you should follow at all times.
+Here are nine golf cart maintenance tips you should follow at all times.

-1. Charge Your Batteries When Your Golf Carts Aren’t Being Used
+1. Charge Your Batteries When Your Golf Carts Aren’t In Use

-The great thing about using electric golf carts is that you won’t have to worry about filling them up with gas.
-This will be one less expense that you’ll have to deal with on a daily basis.
+The great thing about using electric golf carts is that you won’t have to worry about filling them up with gas; one less expense that you’ll have to deal with daily.

 But when you use electric golf carts, you do need to make sure they’re charged up at all times.
 Once a golf cart’s battery dies, you’ll have to put it away and let it charge up before you can start using it again.

-Therefore, it’s a good idea to get into the habit of charging your golf carts whenever they’re not being used.
-This will ensure that you always have access to golf carts when you need them.
+Therefore, it’s a good idea to get into the habit of charging your golf carts whenever they’re not in use.
+Doing this will ensure that you always have access to golf carts when you need them.

 2. Check the Water Levels in Your Batteries Regularly

-In addition to charging your golf cart batteries up on a regular basis, you also need to keep a close eye on the water levels in them.
-The lead plates in your batteries need to be completely submerged to work properly.
+In addition to charging your golf cart batteries up regularly, you also need to keep a close eye on the water levels in them.
+The lead plates in your batteries need to be completely submerged to work correctly.